ameliamcalister/Automated-Docking-Pipeline/README.md

 - Receptor/ligand structure files (`*.pdb`, `*.pdbqt`) and generated reports are excluded from version control by default — see `.gitignore`.
-- Built as part of an MSc final year project on computational MRP1 (ABCC1) inhibitor discovery at Imperial College London, generalised to support arbitrary targets.
+- Built as part of an BSc final year project on computational MRP1 (ABCC1) inhibitor discovery at Imperial College London, generalised to support arbitrary targets.